Bahama mockingbird: Description

 The Bahama mockingbird is 28 cm long and weighs between 57 and 85 g with an average of 66.8 g.
 Adults of the nominate subspecies have a mottled face with a pale supercilium.
 Their upperparts are brownish gray with dark streaks from the crown to the lower back.
 Their outer tail feathers have whitish tips.
 Their underparts are light gray with light streaking on the upper breast and more prominent streaks on the flanks.
 The juvenile is similar but has more densely spotted underparts.
 M. g. hillii has more prominent streaking on its back than the nominate and the white tips on the tail feathers are larger.

 Distribution and habitat

 The nominate subspecies of Bahama mockingbird is found in the Bahamas, the Turks and Caicos Islands, and the Sabana-Camagüey Archipelago off Cuba's north coast.
 M. g. hillii is found only in southern Jamaica.

 Except in Jamaica, the Bahama mockingbird inhabits a variety of biomes including coastal strand, semi-arid scrub, open woodland, and plantations.
 In Jamaica it inhabits dry scrubby woodland on limestone hills.
 It appears to favor taller, denser vegetation than the similar northern mockingbird (Mimus polyglottus) where their ranges overlap.

 Behavior

 Feeding

-The Bahama mockingbird is omnivorous; its diet includes invertebrates, nectar, small fruits, and small lizards.
+The Bahama mockingbird is omnivorous; its diet includes invertebrates, nectar, small fruits, and little lizards.
 It mainly forages on the ground, searching through leaf litter, but also hunts up to 6 m high in vegetation.
 It aggressively defends feeding sites.